Worried about taking the train in India? Don’t be. Read This Guide To India Trains.

 Yes, you definitely need a reservation for train travel in India.
 Trains often get booked out weeks or even months in advance.

-It used to be common that some trains had a reserved Foreign Tourist Quota (seats reserved for tourists making last minute reservations to important destinations) but with the advancement of online bookings this can’t be counted on.
+It used to be common that some trains had a reserved Foreign Tourist Quota (seats reserved for tourists making last minute reservations to important destinations).
+But with the advancement of online bookings this can’t be counted on.
 I recommend making your booking as far in advance as possible.

 Howrah Railway Station in Kolkata.
 How to book train tickets for train travel in India.